Home » Can Congo And Timneh African Greys Breed?

 Different Localities

-A big part of the breeding problem is where the species reside geographically.
+A significant part of the breeding problem is where the species reside geographically.

 Congo African grey parrots (Psittacus Erithacus) are from Equatorial Africa, while Timneh African greys (Psittacus Timneh) are from West Africa.

 They don’t breed in the wild, so experts theorize that the species are from different parts of Africa.
-There’s no fundamental need to mate with a bird from another species if there’s a flock of similar parrots.
+They don’t need to mate with another species when there’s a flock of same-species birds.

 Vocalizations

-Congo and Timneh greys have different forms of vocalization.
+Congo and Timneh greys make entirely different sounds.

-Vocalization is an important part of mating for parrot species.
-When a parrot wants to mate, it’ll imitate the vocalizations of the parrot it’s interested in.
+Vocalizations are an essential part of the mating process.
+When a parrot wants to mate, it’ll imitate the sounds of the parrot it wants to impress.

-Different flocks have unique vocalizations.
-If a parrot wants to join a new flock, it’ll be well-received if it learns how to mimic the flock’s vocalization patterns.
+Different flocks produce unique sounds.
+If a parrot wants to join a new flock, it’ll be well-received if it learns how to mimic the flock’s contact call.

 Mating Conditions